-COOGA MOOGA, INC. Trade Reg.
-REp. (CCH) 21,247 (FTC, 1978) The FTC issued a complaint alleging that Karr Preventative Medica Products, Inc (KPMP), Beverly Hills, Calif., and its controlling officer, Atida H. Karr, M.D. have made false and unsubstansiated claims for Acne-Statin, a mail order preperation advertised for the treatment of The FTC also accepted an agreement containing a consent order entered into by Charles E. The FTC also accepted an agreement containing a consent order entered into by Charles L.

-"Pat' Boone and Cooga Mooga, Inc., Los Angeles, Callif, of which Mr. Boone is president.
-Mr.

-Boone appeared in print and television advertisements for Acne-Statin in which he provided an endorsement for the product.
+Figure 17.2 COOGA MOOGA, INC. Trade Reg.
+REp. (CCH) 21,247 (FTC, 1978) The FTC issued a complaint alleging that Karr Preventative Medica Products, Inc (KPMP), Beverly Hills, Calif., and its controlling officer, Atida H. Karr, M.D. have made false and unsubstansiated claims for Acne-Statin, a mail order preperation advertised for the treatment of acne The FTC also accepted an agreement containing a consent order entered into by Charles E The FTC 3Iso accepted an agreement containing a consent order entered into up chartes c.
+"Pat" Boone and Cooga Mooga, Inc., Los Angeles, Callir, of which Mr. Boone is president.
+Mr. Boone appeared in print and television advertisements for Acne-Statin in which he provided an endorsement for the product.
 Key provisions of the consent agreement require that Mr. Boone make a reasonable inquiry before endorsing products in the future and that he pay part of any restitution that may be ordered in this matter.
-The Commission's administrative complaint against KPMP and Dr. Karr alleges in part that: (1) Acne-Statin neither will cure acne nor can eliminate its cause, as claimed; (2) thay have falsely advertised that Acne-Statin is superior to all other acne preperations and to soap in the antibacterial treatment of acne; (3) contrary to other claims, there are time and quantity limitations on the money-back guarantee for Acne-Statin; and (4) there was no reasonable basis for claims that Acne-Statin will cure acne and result in skin free of acne blemishes or for various other Under the agreed-to order, ML Boone and Cooga Mooga, nc. must have a reaonable basis when making any claim relating to the efficacy, performance, and characteristic or property, or the result of use of any product.
+The Commission's administrative complaint against KPMP and Dr. Karr alleges in part that : (1) Acne-Statin neither will cure acne nor can eliminate its cause, as claimed; (2) thay have falsely advertised that Acne-Statin is superior to all other acne preparations and to soap in the antiadvertised that Active subtrins adjusted to an other active preparations and to soap in the anter bacterial treatment of acne(3) contrary to other claims, there are time and quantity limitations on the money-back guarantee for Acne-Statin; and (4) there was no reasonable basis for claims that Acne-Statin will cure acne and result in skin free of acne blemishes or for various other adverses of difficure acne and result in skin free of acne blemishes or for various other performance claims.
+Under the agreed-to order, ML Boone and Cooga Mooga, nc. must have a reaonable basis when making any claim relating to the efficacy, performance, and characteristic or property, or the result of use of any product.
 Also, they must make a reasonable inquiry into the truthfulness of any proposed endorsement of this nature.
-Mr. Boone must also pay his pro rata share of any restitution which might be orderd by the The consent agreement, among other things, prohibits misrepresentations of (a) the benefits Boone family members have derived from any product; (b) product tests or product test results; and (c) the efficacy, use or performance of any product where the use or misuse could affect the user's health and safety.
-According to Albert H. Kramer, Director, Bureau of Consumer Protection, the negotiated According to Albert H. Kramer, Director, Bureau of Consumer Protection, the negotiated order, while not a binding legal precedent, stands for the pronciple that an endorser must verify the claims made about the advertised product before the first commercial goes on the air or appears in print, or else risk FTC action.
-Unless the endorser is an expert on the subject, the endorser must look to independent reliable sources to validate claims, tests, or studies supplied by the advertiser.
-Failure to make a reasonable effort at independent evaluation could result in personal liability for the endorser.
+Mr. Boone must also pay his pro rata share of any restitution which might be orderd by the Commission or by a co The consent agreement, among other things, prohibits misrepresentations of (a) the benefits Boone family members have derived from any product; (b) product tests or product test results; and (c) the efficacy, use or performance of any product where the use or misuse could affect the user's health and safety.
+According to Albert H. Kramer, Director, Bureau of Consumer Protection, the negotiated According to Albert H. Kramer, Director, Bureau of Consumer Protection, the negotiated order, while not a binding legal precedent, stands for the proncipie that an endorser must verify the claims made about the advertised product before the first commercial goes on the air or appears in print, or else risk FTC action.
+Unless the endorser is an expert on the subject, the endorser must clock to independent reliable sources to validate claims, test, or studies supplied by the advertiser, Failure to make a reasonable effort at independent evaluation could result in personal liability for the endorser.